openupm/openupm/docs/docs/index.md

 ## Regions

-For users who need to use OpenUPM services in China mainland, we suggest you switch to the [China region](https://openupm.cn), which provided the localized website and a mirror registry server at https://package.openupm.cn.
-The mirror registry synced with the global region hourly.
+For users who need to use OpenUPM services in China mainland, we suggest you switch to the [China region](https://openupm.cn), which provided the localized website and a mirror registry server at `https://package.openupm.cn`.
+The mirror registry synced with the global region every hour.

 ## Why Not ...?

 ### Unity Asset Store

-[Unity asset store](https://assetstore.unity.com/) is the official solution for publishing software SDKs, asset packs and services, offering both paid and free content.
-Since Unity 2019.3, developers can download the installed assets directly from the UPM window.
-However assets are installed into the Asset folder, the old fashion way is designed for managing assets.
-Lacking the dependency management make it not good enough for managing libraries and tools.
-Unity has a progressive way to encourage it's large contents to convert to UPM format.
-But it takes years to achieve that.
+[Unity Asset Store](https://assetstore.unity.com/) is the official solution for publishing software, assets, and services, offering both paid and free content.
+However, assets are installed into the Asset folder.
+The old fashion way is good for managing assets, but it lacks dependency management for libraries.
+Unity has a progressive way to encourage its large content to convert to the UPM format.
+But it takes time.

-Unlike the Unity asset store, OpenUPM is focusing on open-source UPM packages from day one.
-The open-source Unity community is not very strong at the moment, but growing fast, and will eventually play an important role in Unity development.
-We thank that the Unity asset store and OpenUPM will continue growing and benefiting each other.
+Unlike the Unity asset store, OpenUPM is focusing on the open-source from day one, and our open-source community is growing fast.
+Both the Unity Asset Store and OpenUPM will continue growing and inspiring each other.

 ### Other 3rd-party Registries